 The Controlled Substances Act of 1970 and Cannabis

-In 1970, the United States Congress passed the Controlled Substances Act, placing all substances subject to federal regulation in one of five schedules depending on their safety, propensity for abuse, and recognized medical value.
+In 1970, the United States Congress passed the Controlled Substances Act (CSA), placing all substances subject to federal regulation into one of five schedules depending on their safety, propensity for abuse, and recognized medical value.
 Cannabis was categorized as a Schedule I substance, a classification reserved for substances believed to have: 1) a high potential for abuse, 2) no currently accepted medical use, and 3) a lack of accepted safety for use under medical treatment.
 By comparison, Schedule II substances, including fentanyl and oxycodone, are believed to have a high potential for abuse but have accepted medical use in the United States.
 The Controlled Substances Act is still in effect today, where cannabis remains an illegal Schedule I substance.

 Rescheduling and De-scheduling

 Rescheduling cannabis to a lower schedule (Schedules 2 through 5) would likely enable doctors to prescribe cannabis, allow businesses to access traditional banking and financial services, and increase research opportunities.
 Rescheduling cannabis would be an incremental step in the right direction, but on its own would not remove federal criminal penalties or eliminate existing obstacles to conducting clinical research.
-The best path forward is de-scheduling cannabis altogether- as its inclusion in the Controlled Substances Act and classification as a Schedule I substance is outdated and erroneous.
+The best path forward for federal cannabis regulation is de-scheduling altogether- as cannabis’ inclusion in the Controlled Substances Act and classification as a Schedule I substance is outdated and erroneous.

 Cannabis should be removed from the Controlled Substances Act and placed under its own separate federal regulatory framework.
 Regulating cannabis requires unique considerations because of its application as a medicine and its widespread use beyond just medical treatment.
-While doctors should be able to prescribe cannabis to their patients, cannabis should also be well-regulated and widely available for adults over 21, with proper regulation and safety requirements.
-De-scheduling cannabis and creating separate federal guidelines is necessary to accommodate the complexity of the cannabis industry, honor the legitimacy of statewide cannabis markets, and protect consumers and businesses from federal criminalization.
+While doctors should be able to prescribe cannabis to their patients, cannabis should also be made available for adults over 21, with proper regulation and safety requirements.
+De-scheduling cannabis and creating separate federal guidelines are necessary to accommodate the complexity of the cannabis industry, honor the legitimacy of statewide cannabis markets, and protect consumers and businesses from federal criminalization.

 Barriers to Research